-When the CEO's post becomes vacant, recruitment procedures as laid down in the HR Manual shall be followed and/or as decided by the Chairperson of the Board.
+When the CEO's post becomes vacant, recruitment procedures as laid down in the HR Manualshall be followed and/or as decided by the Chairperson of the Board.
 The Board shall interview the shortlisted candidates and take a decision through a majority vote.

-5.15.
-Recruitment Process for Interns/Volunteers and Part-Time Staff
+5.14 Recruitment Process for Interns/Volunteers and Part-Time Staff

-Staff under this category will be hired via recommendations given by relevant Supervisor, which will be approved by the relevant unit head.
+Staff under this category will be hired via recommendations given by relevant Supervisor, which will be approved by the relevant Team Lead.
 Such appointments may undergo test and interview if deemed necessary by the relevant unit head.

-In consideration with the organization's requirements, only CEO shall have the authority to appoint such staff.
+In consideration with the organization's requirements, Director Operations shall have the authority to appoint such staff.